durandaltheta/sthread/README.md

 ```

 ### Scheduling Functions on Threads
 `st::thread`s provide the ability to enqueue arbitrary code for asynchronous execution with `st::thread::schedule(...)` API.
-Any `st::thread` can be used for this purpose, though the default `st::thread::make<>()` `OBJECT` template type `st::thread::processor` is useful for generating worker `st::thread`s dedicated to scheduling other code.
+Any `st::thread` can be used for this purpose, though the default `st::thread::make<>()` `OBJECT` template type `st::thread::processor` is a useful default for generating worker `st::thread`s dedicated to scheduling other code.

 `st::thread::schedule()` can accept a function, functor, or lambda function, alongside optional arguments, in a similar fashion to standard library features `std::async()` and `std::thread()`.